EllenMartins0dev/EllenMartins0dev/README.md

 Sou proativa, criativa, de aprendizado rápido, curiosa e focada na melhoria contínua.
 Destaco-me em trabalhos em grupo, com empatia, foco e atenção aos detalhes.
 Quero oferecer dedicação, cuidado e conhecimento para agregar valor aos projetos e à empresa, sempre buscando a melhor forma de contribuir.

+✨ About Me:
+I am a recent graduate in the field of technology, passionate about innovation and development.
+I seek to deepen my knowledge through hands-on experience in the job market.
+My goal is to contribute to a team, build a professional network, and develop a solid career in the tech industry—learning, sharing knowledge, and collaborating on projects.
+I am proactive, creative, a quick learner, curious, and focused on continuous improvement.
+I stand out in group work with empathy, attention to detail, and a strong focus.
+I aim to bring dedication, care, and knowledge to add value to projects and the company, always striving to find the best way to contribute.

 ---

 ### 🧠 Competências:
 - Desenvolvedora curiosa